Hyperbolic groups acting improperly: Quasi-convexity in the Sageev construction

 \begin{definition} \cite[Definition 1.1]{Tran} Let $X$ be a geodesic metric space.
 A subset $Q\subseteq X$ is {\em strongly quasi-convex} if for every $K \ge 1$, $C \ge 0$ there is some $M = M(K,C)$ so that every $(K,C)$--quasi-geodesic in $X$ with endpoints in $Q$ is contained in the $M$--neighborhood of $Q$.
 The function $M(K,C)$ is called a \emph{Morse gauge}. \end{definition}

 Strong quasi-convexity persists under quasi-isometries of pairs.
-For example, two applications of \cite[Proposition 4.2]{Tran} yields the following result.
+This is presumably known to the experts, and is closely related to \cite[Proposition 4.2]{Tran}, but we do not see it in the literature so we provide a proof sketch.

-\begin{theorem} Suppose that $X$ and $Y$ are geodesic metric spaces, that $A \subset X$ is strongly quasi-convex, that $\phi \co X \to Y$ is a quasi-isometry and that $B \subset Y$ lies at finite Hausdorff distance from $\phi(A)$.
-Then $B$ is a strongly quasi-convex subset of $Y$. \end{theorem}
+\begin{theorem} Suppose $X$ and $Y$ are geodesic metric spaces, that $A \subset X$ is strongly quasi-convex, that $\phi \co X \to Y$ is a quasi-isometry and that $B \subset Y$ is finite Hausdorff distance from $\phi(A)$.
+Then $B$ is a strongly quasi-convex subset of $Y$. \end{theorem} \begin{proof}[Proof sketch] This is proved essentially in the same way as the corresponding fact about quasi-convex subsets of hyperbolic spaces.
+The difference is that instead of a single constant of quasi-convexity, we must produce a Morse gauge.